Explore your mortgage options

-Sit down and figure out how much you can afford to pay every month before you look at your first house.
+Before you tour your first house, sit down and figure out how much you can afford to pay every month.

 Pro tip: Keep your monthly mortgage payment at 30% – 40% of your gross monthly income.

 If you’re wondering how much you can afford to pay on a mortgage every month, use our mortgage calculator.
-Plug in different prices and interest rates to figure out what a house will cost each month.
+Plug in prices and interest rates to estimate what a house may cost you each month.

-- Allowing the seller to rent the home until they move out
+- Allowing the seller to rent back the home until they’re ready to move out

 - Making a larger down payment